open-trackers/Gym-Routine-Tracker-Plus-App/README.md

 - Convenient skip to the next incomplete exercise, in case a machine isn’t immediately available.
 - Control screen showing the time elapsed since starting the routine.

-### App features
+### History features (NEW)

-- Simple data model of user-defined routines and their exercises.
+- Completion of routine/exercise is automatically logged to your private iCloud account.
+- Logging can be disabled in settings.
+- For the watchOS app, recent history will be stored locally for up to 1 year.
+Periodically run iOS app for long-term storage and review.
+- History can be reviewed on the iOS app for the iPhone/iPad.

+### iCloud Sync

-- Your data syncs with CloudKit when a network connection is available.
+- Your data automatically syncs with your private iCloud account when a network connection is available.
-- Fully open source where code is licensed with Mozilla Public License 2.0.
-- App available as a free download in the iOS App Store.
+- That synced data available to the _Gym Routine Tracker_ app running on your other devices.

 ## Requirements